Arsenal vs Liverpool prediction: Carabao Cup betting tips

 Arsenal vs Liverpool free bet

-You’ll be able to get £60 of bonuses, which includes £20 worth of free bets, when you head over to Betfred and wager just £10 on sports.
+You’ll be able to get £50 of free bets when you head over to bet365 and wager just £10 on sports.

-New UK customers only.
-Register using the promo code BETFRED60, deposit and place first bet of £10+ on Sports (cumulative Evens+) within 7 days of registration.
-First bet must be on Sports. £20 in Free Bets to be used on Sports, £10 in Free Bets to be used on Lotto and 50 Free Spins (20p per spin) credited within 48 hours of bet settlement.
-Further £20 in Free Bets credited 5 days after settlement.
-Bonuses have a 7-day expiry.
-Payment restrictions apply.
-SMS verification and/or Proof of I.D and address may be required.
-Full T&Cs apply.
+Min deposit requirement.
+Free Bets are paid as Bet Credits and are available for use upon settlement of qualifying bets.
+Min odds, bet and payment method exclusions apply.
+Returns exclude Bet Credits stake.
+Time limits and T&Cs apply.

-This incredible offer is simple to claim and gives you a nice amount of bonus money to use at Betfred, including free bets to use on all Premier League matches, as well as matches from leagues around the world.
+This incredible offer is simple to claim and gives you a nice amount of bonus money to use at bet365, including free bets to use on all Premier League matches, as well as matches from leagues around the world.

-How to claim the Befred sign-up offer:
+How to claim the bet365 sign-up offer:

-- Click here to go to the Betfred offer
+- Click here to go to the bet365 offer

 - Sign up through the link by entering your details, including name, age and date of birth